AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 Code files can be classified as "main project files", "main library files", or "modules".
 The terms are distinguished by the hierarchy of files and their functionality.

 + Modules are files that are co-dependent with other files, either higher or lower in hierarchy.
 	+ They contain functions and constants relevant to a general topic.
 	+ They are intended to be specific to the project or library they are a part of.
+	+ They should be located within a subdirectory of the containing project or library.
 + A module or group of modules that are not dependent on files outside the group is a library.
+	+ Libraries should deal with some general topic.
 	+ A single file within the library should be considered the main library file.
+		+ This file should not be within a subdirectory of the library.
 		+ This file should contain all functions and constants files outside the library depend on.
 		+ The header for the main library file should be documented such to represent the library as a whole.
-  + Libraries should be specific to a general topic.
-  + They are intended to be (capable of being) shared across multiple projects.
+	+ They are capable of being (and are intended to be) shared across multiple projects.
-  + They should be either located within the project directory (usually in a subdirectory), or in a system-wide shared library directory.
+	+ They should be either located within a subdirectory of the project or in a system-wide shared library directory.
 + The highest level file in a project is the main project file.
-	+ Every project should contain exactly one.
 	+ This file should be capable of being run directly.
 	+ No other file should be exclusively dependent on this file.
 Co-dependence is acceptable.

 ---

-+ Every project should have exactly one project file.
++ Every project should have exactly one main project file.
 + Projects may include one or more libraries and/or modules.
-+ Every library should contain one or more modules.
++ Every library contains one or more modules.
 	+ Every library should contain exactly one main library file.
 		+ This file represents the library as a whole.
 		+ This file should contain all functions and constants that may be referenced by files above it in hierarchy.